katylouise/Games/README.md

 Games
 =====

-Little games I have created during my learning process
+Little games I have created during my learning process.

+The first game I created is Rock Paper Scissors.
+This was created using HTML, CSS and JQuery.